-The Problem: The Top-Dogs in the world seem to have it all and won’t share their secrets.
+The Problem: The Top Dogs in the world seem to have it all and won’t share their secrets.

 The Science: The daily decisions highly successful people make are actually backed by science.

-The Solution: Learn what ultra-productive and creative people do everyday to maintain their success!
+The Solution: Learn what ultra-productive and creative people do every day to maintain their success!

 Ever wonder what separates champions from almost champions?
 CEOs from associates?
 The luminaries from the people who fade out?
 It’s actually quite simple.
 Most of them never give up.
 It’s so easy to shrink in the face of adversity.
 Winners stay steady in that one moment when everybody else wants to quit.
 For them, failure is when you surrender.
 But the reality is that they’ve inadvertently been preparing for that one moment their whole lives.
 Every day, they make many little decisions that prime them to do what’s right when it really counts.
-Let’s learn what successful people do daily basis so that we can apply it to our own lives.
+Let’s learn what successful people do on a daily basis so that we can apply it to our own lives.

 Don’t Fear Failure!

 “I have not failed.
-I’ve just found 10,000 ways that won’t work.” – Thomas Edison, America’s greatest inventor
+I’ve just found 10,000 ways that won’t work.” – Thomas Edison, America’s greatest inventor.

 Everyone encounters failure, even successful people.
 Nobody’s actually a superhero!
 Successful people understand that failure is inevitable when you’re taking risks.
 What makes them exceptional?
 They never let it stop them from trying.
 Science shows that failure can undermine your desire to keep trying.
 Successful people take a bad outcome and find the silver lining in it.

 So what can you do?
 When a bad day has got you down, double your determination to counteract whatever loss you experienced.
-That way you’ll never fail the same way twice.
+That way, you’ll never fail the same way twice.
 Another key component of turning catastrophe into triumph is to maintain your confidence: never stop believing that you can achieve!

 Focus on One Thing at a Time

-“To do two things at once is to do neither.” – Publilius Syrus, a Roman who wrote daily maxims
+“To do two things at once is to do neither.” – Publilius Syrus, a Roman who wrote daily maxims.

-If you’re always juggling 5 balls at time, chances are you’re only going to give 20% of your attention to each task.
+If you’re always juggling 5 balls at a time, chances are you’re only going to give 20% of your attention to each task.
 It’s simple statistics.
 What you need to realize is that each task should get exactly 100% of your concentration.
 Researchers have even demonstrated that multitasking inhibits performance on individual tasks.
 Ultra-productive people approach their most important goals with laser focus.
 It’s not rocket science: when we multitask, we do an average job of everything.

 Carry a Notebook

 “Always carry a notebook.
 Write everything down.
-When you have an idea, write it down.”-Aristotle Onassis, the 20th century renowned Greek shipping tycoon
+When you have an idea, write it down.”- Aristotle Onassis, the 20th-century renowned Greek shipping tycoon.

 It’s ironic that hardcore technology executives whip out pen and paper on a daily basis.
 But they certainly do it.
-Sheryl Sandberg, the COO of Facebook, tucks a his spiral-bound notebook under his arm on a full-time basis.
-Justin Rosenstein, the Asana co-founder, says that pen and paper are the best possible tool to generate big ideas.
+Sheryl Sandberg, the COO of Facebook, tucks his spiral-bound notebook under his arm on a full-time basis.
+Justin Rosenstein, the Asana co-founder, says that pen and paper are the best possible tools to generate big ideas.

 Countless scientists have extolled the benefits of taking the time to write out your ideas.
 Scientists have shown that you remember what you write down better.
 It even makes you a better writer and thinker in the first place.
 Some physicians even claim that writing improves motor skills and memory.
 When you slow down to write something out, you actually think it through.
 When you’re fully present, you might even be more creative!